nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-data-service-test-in-staging.md

 <properties
-   pageTitle="Test dell'offerta del servizio dati per il Marketplace | Microsoft Azure" description="Informazioni su come testare l'offerta del servizio dati per Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Testing your Data Service offer for the Marketplace | Microsoft Azure" description="Understand how to test your Data Service offer for the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"